Rape Relief v. Nixon, transphobia, and the value of women-only space: An interview with Lee Lakeman

 Although the Nixon v.
 Rape Relief case was settled back in 2007, with a dismissal of Kimberly Nixon’s request to appeal the B.C.
 Court of Appeals decision (that decision being that “Vancouver Rape Relief has the right to prefer to train women who have never been treated as anything but female”), the case continues to be a source of controversy.
 In an effort to address misinformation, accusations of “transphobia”, and to give Lee Lakeman the opportunity to respond to some points that came up in an interview The F Word’s Nicole Deagan did with Susan Stryker, I spoke with her over the phone last week.
-Here is the transcript of that interview.
+I’ve posted the audio and the transcript of that interview below.

 Meghan Murphy: Can you give me some background on this case?

 Lee Lakeman: It must be 15 years ago now…What happened is that a male-to-female transsexual, although we didn’t know whether Nixon was a transsexual right away, arrived at a training group — that’s a pretty easy thing to do because Vancouver Rape Relief & Women’s Shelter has a pretty open policy about who can train; we have three screening questions that are kind of the bottom line – if you get past the first three screening questions which essentially show that you’re willing to learn, then you’re welcome into the training group.
 But at that point, and this is many years ago, it was fairly obvious to everybody that it was women-only.